 You can use the dataset to perform the analysis in your preferred statistical software.
 The Chi-squared test of independence results are below.
 As an aside, I use this example in my post about degrees of freedom in statistics.
 Learn why there are two degrees of freedom for the table below.

 In our statistical results, both p-values are less than 0.05.
 We can reject the null hypothesis and conclude there is a relationship between shirt color and deaths.
 The next step is to define that relationship.

 Describing the relationship between categorical variables involves comparing the observed count to the expected count in each cell of the Dead column.
 I’ve annotated this comparison in the statistical output above.
-Additionally, you can graph the contribution of each table cell to the Chi-square statistic, which is below.
+Additionally, you can graph each cell’s contribution to the Chi-square statistic, which is below.

 Surprise!
 It’s the blue and gold uniforms that contribute the most to the Chi-square statistic and produce the statistical significance!
 Red shirts add almost nothing.
 In the statistical output, the comparison of observed counts to expected counts shows that blue shirts die less frequently than expected, gold shirts die more often than expected, and red shirts die at the expected rate.

-The graph below reiterates these conclusions by displaying the percentage of fatalities by uniform color along with the overall death rate.
+The graph below reiterates these conclusions by displaying fatality percentages by uniform color along with the overall death rate.